 Welcome Writers & Readers

-The second Five Ponds Creative Writing Festival occurs today, April 9, 2022.
-Most of our events will be taking place on Zoom, with some events in person/hybrid at Gordon College.
+The third Five Ponds Creative Writing Festival will take place on Saturday, April 29, 2023.
+Most of our events will be taking place in a hybrid format–on Zoom and in-person at Gordon College.

 The festival is free for all participants.

-You can click to our festival schedule and speakers’ bios above.
-Shortly, we’ll also feature complete descriptions of the workshops, readings, panels, and talks.
+The festival schedule and speaker bios will appear here shortly, along with complete descriptions of the day’s workshops, readings, panels, and talks.

 Finally, we’ll be running a contest for poetry and prose again this year.
 For details, click the “Contests” tab above.